Lyft, like Uber, plans to add a fuel surcharge – KION546

 Ridehail competitor Uber announced Friday that it would roll out a surcharge to help “soften the burden” of rising fuel costs for its workers for at least the next two months.

-Uber customers will begin seeing the surcharge on Wednesday across the country with the exception of New York City.
+Uber customers will begin seeing the surcharge on Wednesday across the US and Canada with the exception of New York City.
 Rides will cost an additional $0.45 or $0.55 per trip and delivery orders will cost an extra $0.35 or $0.45, depending on the market.
+(Customers will see the surcharge even if their driver has an electric vehicle.)

 The national average price for gas was $4.325 on Monday, according to AAA.
 Gas prices broke a record last week, beating the previous high of $4.11 a gallon dating back to July 2008.